jessepav/lacygoill-wiki-backup/vim/async.md

+# I want to start a process as a Vim job.
+The process doesn't do anything!

+A job object is automatically deleted as soon as there are no references to it.
+In turn, this causes the process I/O to be closed, which may cause the job to fail.

+Make sure to either:

+   - close the I/O before the job is started
+   - save the job in a variable

+If  you want  to close  the I/O,  set the  `in_io`, `out_io`,  `err_io` keys  to `'null'` in the job's options:

+    job_start('...', {
+        in_io: 'null',
+        out_io: 'null',
+        err_io: 'null'
+    })

+If you want to save the job in a variable, don't use a function-local one.
+It would be deleted as soon as the function ends which might be too soon.
+Save it in a "public" variable, or in a script-local one.
+Anything which can persist some time.

+See `:help job_start()`:

+   > Note that the job object will be deleted if there are no
+   > references to it.
+This closes the stdin and stderr, which may
+   > cause the job to fail with an error.
+To avoid this keep a
+   > reference to the job.
+Thus instead of:
+   >     call job_start('my-command')
+   > use:
+   >     let myjob = job_start('my-command')
+   > and unlet "myjob" once the job is not needed or is past the
+   > point where it would fail (e.g. when it prints a message on
+   > startup).
+Keep in mind that variables local to a function
+   > will cease to exist if the function returns.
+Use a
+   > script-local variable if needed:
+   >     let s:myjob = job_start('my-command')

+# I want to start a second Vim process as a Vim job.
+It doesn't quit even if I make it run `:quitall!`!

+It might be that  this second Vim has encountered an error,  causing it to abort the execution of your Ex commands, before it can reach `:quitall!`.

+Solution: Make sure to close its I/O:

+    job_start('vim ...', {in_io: 'null', out_io: 'null', err_io: 'null'})
+                          ^-----------^  ^------------^  ^------------^

+If its I/O is closed, Vim will quit.

+##
 # How to send `a b` as an argument to an external process started from Vim?
 (2)

 Use `system()` and quote `a b`: